julsjac/RuleScape/README.md

 Through the modernized UI, RuleScape guides users through design consideration decisions and allows for custom libraries.

-## <strong>Under the Hood</strong>

-RuleScape's adapter layer drives the integration of Knox and Cello, allowing the two to communicate quickly and effectively and removing the friction between design development and expression modeling

 ## What's here

 - `knox/` - Git submodule for storing, querying, and visualizing genetic design spaces.